PetrCala/meta-facilitator/validation/methods/questions.md

 ### REML fails to converge

-- **Question**: The REML method when calculating Random-Effects sometimes fails to converge for seemingly valid data with the following errors message:
+- **Question**: The rma method when calculating Random-Effects with `method = "ML"` sometimes fails to converge for seemingly valid data with the following errors message:

   ```R
   Fisher scoring algorithm did not converge.
 See 'help(rma)' for possible remedies.